luisfmsonegrao/internet_search_assistant/README.md

 ## Repository contents

   - `\src` contains the Search Assistant source code.
-  - `\scripts` contains scripts used e.g. to train the predictive model, clean and upload data, etc.
   - `\notebooks` contains jupyter notebooks used for testing the assistant's functionalities.
   - `\resources` contains various resources such as figures or custom AWS Lambda Layers.